Quantitative properties of the non-properness set of a polynomial map: The real field case

 Now we are ready to prove a real counterpart of Theorem \ref{multc}.
-In particular we show that for a generically finite map $f: X\rightarrow Y$ od real semialgebraic sets, the set $S_f$ is also $\R$-uniruled, provided the set $X$ is so.
+In particular we show that for a generically finite map $f: X\rightarrow Y$ of real algebraic sets, the set $S_f$ is also $\R$-uniruled, provided $X$ is.

-\begin{theorem} Let $X\subset \R^n$ be a closed semialgebraic set with degree of $\R$-uniruledness at most $d_1$, and let $f:X\rightarrow\R^m$ be a generically finite polynomial map of degree $d_2$.
+\begin{theorem} Let $X\subset \R^n$ be a closed algebraic set with degree of $\R$-uniruledness at most $d_1$, and let $f:X\rightarrow\R^m$ be a generically finite polynomial map of degree $d_2$.
 Then the set $S_f$ is also $\R$-uniruled.
 Moreover, its degree of $\R$-uniruledness is at most $2d_1d_2$. \end{theorem}